uberVU/elasticsearch-river-github/README.md

 Elasticsearch river for GitHub events.
 Gets and stores all the events the GitHub API provides for a given repo.
 Works for private repos as well if you provide authentication.

+You can read more about what data is available [here](http://developer.github.com/v3/activity/events/).

 ##Adding the river

 ```